Dezső Szabó (writer)

 At the same time Szabó was also vehemently anti-German, embarking in 1923 on a "Campaign to eradicate German influence in Hungary".
-After 1932 he was also outspokenly opposed to the Arrow Cross Party, the Hungarists—without abandoning his anti-semitic views.
+After 1932 he was also outspokenly opposed to the Arrow Cross Party, the Hungarists—without abandoning his antisemitic views.
 This combination of views was due to his own specific brand of racism, which Szabó termed "The Apotheosis of the Hungarian Race".

 Szabó died in January 1945, during the siege of Budapest by the Soviet Army.